ct-clmsn/pyzmq-collectives/README.md

 ## Who is this library for?

-It is the author's opinion that 0MQ is has a simple and fairly pervasive install base (several Free/Open Source software products use 0MQ under the hood).
-Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations and/or installing an MPI implementation is not feasible for a variety of reasons.
-If you are a person that works in a 'Python Shop', needs SPMD programming, and all the options you want or need are not available then this library is for you.
+Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations and/or installing an MPI implementation is not feasible for a variety of reasons (admin rules, people problems, etc).
+It is the author's opinion that 0MQ has a simple and fairly pervasive enough install base (several Free/Open Source software products use 0MQ under the hood).
+If you are a person that works in a 'Python Shop', needs SPMD programming, and all the options you want or need (MPI, etc) are not available then this library is for you.

+## What do I do with this library?

+Do you work in the large scale data analysis or machine learning problem space?
+Do you work with Numpy, Scipy, Scikit-Learn, Pandas, Arrow, or database technologies (SQL)?

+This library will allow you the ability to write programs using the aforementioned group of libraries that operate over a cluster of machines.

 ## How many processs/nodes should I deploy?